mehtablocker/cuny_612/research_discussion_3.md

 As usual, there may be exceptions.
 In particular statistical models that have influence over people’s civil liberties (e.g., the examination of recidivism rates, etc.) might require special scrutiny and treatment.
-But that should usually be the exception and not the rule.
+But these should usually be the exception and not the rule.
 By and large models that rely on empirical data should not be “fudged” to reflect one particular view of morality.